 Every business owner has different needs, goals and ideas about what they want from a retirement plan.
 Your time horizon, employee demographics and management philosophy will help determine the plan or combination of plans that offer you -the owner- the greatest advantage.
 Our retirement program specialists will work one-to-one with you to find a suitable plan for you and your employees.
 We also monitor government regulations to make sure your plan remains current and make updates to your plan at no additional charge.

 Primary plan options

 A Safe Harbor 401(k) does not restrict the ability of highly compensated employees to defer the maximum permitted by the plan and IRS.
-And since the Safe Harbor Plan may be combined with profit sharing plans, it provides an excellent way for employers to make the most of employers retirement savings.
-(Subject to IRS plan and participant limits.)
+And since the Safe Harbor plan may be combined with profit sharing plans, it provides an excellent way for employers to make the most of employers retirement savings (subject to IRS contribution limits.)

 - Defer more income, regardless of employee participation levels.

 - Works with profit sharing plan to contribute the maximum.

 - Catch-up contributions available for participants over age 50.

 Traditional 401(k) planTraditional 401(k) plans with low startup costs are a great tool for attracting and retaining employees, while enabling you to defer income taxes on contributions.